JoelOvien/jayrepo/README.md

 # myrepo

-A mobile client for my GitHub repo
+A mobile client for GitHub

 ## Getting Started